 During our cruise, we were lucky enough to have six fantastic sightings!
 The ospreys flew close enough to see with the naked eye, but as on our previous osprey cruises, not close enough to get great photos with the equipment I owned back then.
 An issue that my husband kindly resolved as an extra birthday gift a few days later!

 Besides the ospreys, we saw other birds while on the reservoir.
 These included cormorants, common terns, tufted ducks, great crested grebes, Canada geese, and many gulls.

 Upon our return to shore, we returned to the car and drove to a rendezvous point where the smell of frying bacon guided us to a delicious cooked breakfast to round off our experience.

 I mentioned this landmark in passing earlier and promised to come back to it.
 At first sight, the church appears either to float on the water or to have fallen through the ground underneath it!
 At dawn, from the boat, it is a surreal sight indeed.

 In fact, it is partially submerged and surrounded by an embankment covered in boulders that act to protect it from the water.
 Access is by a causeway that reaches out from the shore.

 The church narrowly missed being demolished when the reservoir was created.
-A public outcry saved the building, and work was done to raise the floor inside the church to around half a metre above the water level.
+A public outcry saved the building, and they raised the floor inside the church to around half a metre above the water level.

 The wildlife on the reserve does not seem to mind having a church as part of the surroundings.
-In fact, the waterfowl and swans are often seen resting on the boulders surrounding it. from there, they calmly watch the Rutland Belle taking human visitors on osprey cruises throughout the season.
+In fact, we often see the waterfowl and swans resting on the boulders surrounding it.
+From there, they calmly watch the Rutland Belle taking human visitors on osprey cruises throughout the season.